-- Delegate responsibilities to the Department of State Treasurer, as appropriate; - Approve the appointment and removal of the recordkeeper, custodian and other major service providers; - Approve and monitor participant communications plans and strategies, e.g., the general characteristics of each investment option to participants, including risk considerations.
+- Delegate responsibilities to the Department of State Treasurer, as appropriate; - Delegating administrative duties, as appropriate, to Approve the Recordkeeper, Custodian or appointment and removal of the recordkeeper, custodian and other major service providers; and - Taking reasonable steps to communicate Approve and monitor participant communications plans and strategies, e.g., the general investment characteristics of each investment option to participants, including risk considerations.
 The Department and the recordkeeper will supply information regarding the investment options and basic principles of investing to participants to help address the factors affecting asset allocation.
-However, the dissemination of information and the provision of investment funds by the Plans do not constitute investment advice to participants.

-• Delegate administrative duties, as appropriate, to the recordkeeper, custodian or other service providers.
+However, the dissemination of information and the provision of investment funds by the Plans do not constitute investment advice to participants. - Delegate administrative duties, as appropriate, to the recordkeeper, custodian or other service providers.